East Java: Water

-Two of the most important rivers in East Java is the Brantas River (290 kilometres), and the Solo River (548 kilometers).
-Brantas River has headwaters on the slopes Mount Arjuno near Batu, and flows through most areas in East Java, like Malang, Blitar, Tulungagung, Kediri, Jombang and Mojokerto.
-In Mojokerto, Brantas River split into two: Kali Mas, and Porong; both empties into the Madura Strait.
-Solo River has headwaters on the slopes of Mount Lawu which lies on the border of East Java and Central Java, and flows through a portion of the eastern part of Central Java and East Java, which eventually empties in Gresik.
-Brantas River and Bengawan Solo are managed by Perum Jasa Tirta I. On the slopes of Mount Lawu near the border with Central Java are Sarangan, a natural lake.
+Two of the most important rivers in East Java are the Brantas River (290 kilometres), and the Solo River (548 kilometers).
+The Brantas River has headwaters on the slopes Mount Arjuno near Batu, and flows through most areas in East Java, like Malang, Blitar, Tulungagung, Kediri, Jombang and Mojokerto.
+In Mojokerto, the Brantas River split into two: Kali Mas, and Porong; both empty into the Madura Strait.
+The Solo River has headwaters on the slopes of Mount Lawu which lies on the border between East Java and Central Java, and flows through a portion of the eastern part of Central Java and East Java, which eventually empties into the sea at Gresik.
+The Brantas River and Bengawan Solo are managed by Perum Jasa Tirta I. On the slopes of Mount Lawu near the border with Central Java are Sarangan, a natural lake.
 The main dam in East Java, among others Ir.
 Sutami and Selorejo Dam, which is used for irrigation, fish farming and tourism.

 Climate

 East Java has a tropical monsoon and savanna climate at lower elevation and subtropical at higher elevation.
 Compared with the western part of Java Island, East Java in general has less rainfall.
 Average rainfall is 1,900 mm per year, with a rainy season during the 100 days.
-The average temperature ranges between 19-34 °C. Temperatures in the lower mountain areas, and even in areas Ranu Pani (slopes of Mount Semeru), temperatures can reach –4 °C, causing a frost and fall of light snow.
+The average temperature ranges between 19–34 °C. Temperatures in the lower mountain areas, and even in areas Ranu Pani (slopes of Mount Semeru), temperatures can reach –4 °C, causing a frost and fall of light snow.

-Administrative divisions
+Government and administrative divisions

 East Java is divided into 29 kabupaten (or regencies), and 9 kotamadya (or cities).
 This division has remained unchanged since the creation of the province, except for the creation of the new city of Batu on 21 June 2001 (by separation from Malang Regency).
-These regencies and cities with their areas and populations at the 2000, 2010 and 2020 Censuses, together with the official estimates as at mid 2021, are listed below, grouped geographically into five (unofficial) sub-regions entirely for convenience of access.
+These regencies and cities with their areas and populations at the 2000, 2010 and 2020 Censuses, together with the official estimates as at mid 2024, are listed below, grouped geographically into five (unofficial) sub-regions entirely for convenience of access.
 The sub-regions have no official status.
-These regencies and cities are divided at 2021 into 666 districts (kecamatan) which are in turn composed of 8,501 administrative villages (rural desa and urban kelurahan):
+These regencies and cities are divided as at 2023 into 666 districts (kecamatan) which are in turn composed of 8,494 administrative villages (rural desa and urban kelurahan):

 Note: (a) the 2000 population of Batu City is included in the total for Malang Regency, from which it was separated on 21 June 2001.